kubernetes-sigs/gateway-api/geps/gep-3779/index.md

     NetworkAttributes *AuthorizationNetworkAttributes `json:"networkAttributes,omitempty"`
 }

+// AuthorizationSourceType identifies a type of source for authorization.
+// +kubebuilder:validation:Enum=ServiceAccount;SPIFFE
+type AuthorizationSourceType string

+const (
+  // AuthorizationSourceTypeSPIFFE is used to identify a request matches a SPIFFE Identity.

+  AuthorizationSourceTypeSPIFFE AuthorizationSourceType = "SPIFFE"

+  // AuthorizationSourceTypeServiceAccount is used to identify a request matches a ServiceAccount from within the cluster.

+  AuthorizationSourceTypeServiceAccount AuthorizationSourceType = "ServiceAccount" )

 // Source specifies the source of a request.
 //
-// At least one field may be set.
-If multiple fields are set,
-// a request matches this Source if it matches
-// **any** of the specified criteria (logical OR across fields).
+// Type must be set to indicate the type of source type.
+// Similarly, either SPIFFE or Serviceaccount can be set based on the type.
 //
-// For example, if both `Identities` and `ServiceAccounts` are provided,
-// the rule matches a request if either:
-// - the request's identity is in `Identities`
-// - OR the request's Serviceaccount matches an entry in `ServiceAccounts`.
-//
-// Each list within the fields (e.g. `Identities`) is itself an OR list.
-//
-// If this struct is omitted in a rule, it matches any source.
-//
-// <gateway:util:excludeFromCRD> NOTE: In the future, if there’s a need to express more complex
-// logical conditions (e.g. requiring a request to match multiple
-// criteria simultaneously—logical AND), we may evolve this API
-// to support richer match expressions or logical operators. </gateway:util:excludeFromCRD>
 type Source struct {

+    // +unionDiscriminator
+    // +kubebuilder:validation:Enum=ServiceAccount;SPIFFE
+    // +required
+    Type AuthorizationSourceType `json:"type"`

-    // Identities specifies a list of identities that are matched by this rule.
+    // spiffe specifies an identity that is matched by this rule.
-    // A request's identity must be present in this list to match the rule.
     //
-    // Identities must be specified as SPIFFE-formatted URIs following the pattern:
+    // spiffe identities must be specified as SPIFFE-formatted URIs following the pattern:
     //   spiffe://<trust_domain>/<workload-identifier>
     //
     // While the exact workload identifier structure is implementation-specific,